rigelshasani/botanist/README.md

 }
 ```

-Use `python botanist.py config` to view current settings.
+Use `python botanist.py config` to view current settings and `config weekly=N` to set weekly goals.

 ## Data Format